lucasnye/Cashiers-in-making/README.md

 ## Bugs / Things to Note
 1. Our team mate, Ng Si Han (DevPost user: ngsihan), did not manage to join our DevPost team in time as he is doing reservist right now.
 2. There might be a macOS error for our text-to-ASL feature (if you are using macOS).
 It triggers MoviePy to open a preview window or interact with the system GUI, especially on macOS.
 This can cause the error: NSInternalInconsistencyException: setting the main menu on a non-main thread because MoviePy (via imageio or pygame) tries to access macOS GUI APIs from a background thread, which is not allowed.
+3. Download dependencies from 'requirements.txt' and 'requirements2.txt' should suffice

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.